arts/music/books

 Door Number Two An Interview with Steve Scott by Gord Wilson, April 2007.

-Q: Well Steve, now that Crying for a Vision and Other Essays is out, how do you
+Q: Well Steve, now that your book, Crying for a Vision and Other Essays is out, how do you

 feel about it?